perseids-project/JackSON/API.md

 By default the JackSON.js will communicate with the JackSON server accessible at [http://localhost:4567](http://localhost:4567)

-If your JackSON server is elsewhere remember to pass its address when creating the API object.
+If your JackSON server is elsewhere remember to pass its address in a config object when creating the API object.

-	var jack = new JackSON( "http://my.doma.in/jackson" )
+	var jack = new JackSON({ url: "http://my.doma.in/jackson" })

 ## Methods
 JackSON API method calls are asynchronous, so you have to listen for success and error events.